jonatanmv/git-utils/gitutils.md

 git remote set-url origin https://github.com/jonatanmv/Git-Utils.git
 ```

+Push an existing repository from the command line:

+git push -u origin master

 So you will download lates changes on remotes with ```git fetch <remote>```. *fetch* only download info not the actual files.
 For that you will use *pull* (It will fetch and download changes).

 ```console